-Most of Tesi's investment operations are implemented as fund investments, and the main impact is made by ensuring the availability of equity financing services for Finnish growth companies and by developing the venture capital & private equity market supporting that.
+The main impact of Tesi's fund investments is achieved by ensuring the availability of equity financing services for Finnish growth companies and by developing the venture capital & private equity market supporting that.
 In fund investments, we can influence managers' operating models and the investment strategies of the funds they manage.
 Our goal is to finance innovations that enable savings in natural resources, or the more efficient use of them, and that promote sustainable economic growth.
-We also invest in funds that focus on certain sectors with investment strategies that focus particularly on Tesi's selected impact themes.
+We also invest in funds that focus on certain sectors with investment strategies that focus particularly on Tesi's selected investment themes.